HL7/fhir-health-care-surveys-reporting-ig/input/pagecontent/spec.md

 This section defines the specific requirements for systems wishing to conform to actors specified in this Health Care Surveys Content IG.
-The specification focuses on using the Backend Service App to report the healthcare survey data to NCHS data stores.
+The specification focuses on using the Backend Service App to report the health care survey data to NCHS data stores.

 ### Context